isomerpages/nyp-sirs/_digital-programmes/5c-brand-advocacy-through-social-media.md

 advocacy through social media is able to enhance the credibility of your brand, and bring you more referrals and business opportunities.</p>

-<h4>Who Should Attend</h4>
-<p>This workshop is suitable for individuals who want to develop a sizeable community on their consumers who can influence
-other consumers’ perceptions and possibly even defend the brands in times of social media crisis.</p>

 <h4>Outline</h4>
 <ul>
 <li>Recognising the ever-changing social media landscape and the power of social media for businesses</li>